PayneLab/pancancerProteinMRNA/README.md

 All figures are produced by the scripts found [here](./notebook_step/Figures). <br>
 All the scripts that produce the images can be found [here](./notebook_steps). <br>

+## pcprutils
+Collection of useful functions to load cancers, fetch proteomic and transcriptomic data, and calculate correlations and permutation scores.<br>